 Paulist Productions was founded over 50 years ago to create thought provoking entertainment that explores the human condition, and has produced award-winning documentaries, feature films, television, and TV movies addressing pressing social issues and important moral questions.
 Paulist has provided programming for Paramount, Warner Bros., CBS, ABC, A&E, the History Channel, Hallmark Hall of Fame, and UPtv.
 In a time of rapid change and declining options for family viewing, Paulist is dedicated to developing positive programming with meaningful content.
 The HUMANITAS Prize, one of screenwriting's most prestigious awards, was founded by Paulist Productions.

-Sullivan was an Executive Producer on the hit series Growing Pains for Warner Brothers, and its spin-off, Just The Ten of Us.
+Mike was an Executive Producer on the hit series Growing Pains for Warner Brothers, and its spin-off, Just The Ten of Us.
 He was also was an Executive Producer and co-writer of The Growing Pains Movie.
 As an executive, Mike was the first President of Entertainment for the UPN broadcast network, helping launch the hit TV series Star Trek: Voyager and Moesha.
 He has served on the Paulist Productions advisory board for 25 years.

 Paulist Productions has been responsible for producing feature films such as Romero, starring Raul Julia, and TV movies, including The Lost Valentine, starring Betty White and Jennifer Love Hewitt for the Hallmark Hall of Fame, and Christmas For A Dollar for cable channel UPtv.